TrentPf/Carebed/README.md

 Carebed is a modular, event-driven system designed for monitoring and managing sensors and actuators in a care environment.
 The system is built using .NET 8 and Windows Forms, with a focus on extensibility, testability, and clear separation of concerns.

-The main design goal with this system was to utilize an eventBus and very little coupling across modules.
-Each domain has a manager and that manager listens for message on the eventBus and delegates orders to the various workers it oversees.

-In this way no system knows about any other system, beyond the message they receive across the eventBus.

 ---

 ## Design Goals